-The Naval War College Review is a scholarly journal, published quarterly under the auspices of the U.S. Naval War College and the Department of the Navy, but exercising editorial independence; the thoughts and opinions expressed in the publication are those of the authors and not necessarily those of the department or the U.S. Naval War College.
+The Naval War College Review is a scholarly journal, published quarterly since 1948 under the auspices of the U.S. Naval War College and the Department of the Navy.
+The thoughts and opinions expressed in the publication are those of the authors and not necessarily those of the department or the U.S. Naval War College.

 From the Editor

 Theories of Naval Blockades and Their Application in the Twenty-First Century